elucian/bee/syntax/overview.md

 **note**
 * Each data type has a default representation for constant literals,
 * Each data type has a default representation for print & output,
-* Default representation can be changed using a type hint or format.
+* Default representation can be changed using a _format template_.

 ## Native Types